Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Fix: export filtered dataset from Records of Consent
 * Fix: in cmplz_fire_categories, declare event as local variable, fixing theme conflicts with global declared variables props @jrt341 and @skydivider
 * Fix: fix revert to defaults for text_checkbox booleans @puregraphx
+* Fix: Due to change from google-analytics.js to gtag.js, anonymizeIp has changed to anonymize_ip, props @ccalislar35

 = 6.0.7 =
 * Changed database upgrade order